MikeDacre/qconnect/README.md

 This script runs rstudio on a node with 4GB of memory.
-It starts an xpra server on the node with the same DISPLAY port as the user's UID plus a random number, this prevents conflicts between jobs.
+It starts an xpra server on the node with the same DISPLAY port as the PBS jobid, this prevents conflicts between jobs.

 It also stops the server after the program finishes execution, this is very important to ensure the health of the nodes.
 Do